janwilmake/parallel-cookbook/README.md

-# Parallel AI Cookbook
+# Parallel AI - Context-aware Cookbook

 > [!WARNING]
 > Work In Progress.

 The following cookbook is designed to get you cooking with Parallel APIs as quickly as possible.
-It uses a 3-step framework to ensure maximum LLM output quality:
+It uses a 3-step framework that allows ingesting the right context to ensure maximum LLM output quality:

 1. finetuning the scope of your request
 2. gathering the right contexts for this